AVADOLearning/moodle-componentmgr/README.md

 ## `package` usage

-In this mode, Component Manager can be executed from any arbitrary location, and it generates a package containing an entire Moodle site.
+In this mode, Component Manager can be launched from any arbitrary location, and it generates a package containing an entire Moodle site.
 The version of Moodle and related components to deploy is determined from a property in the project file.
 This mode is designed for use in CI and production environments.